 More Buyer Demand

-Houston real estate agent Kristina Morales told The Balance via email that rates can speak to how motivated buyers are, as well as how much competition they might expect for their property.
+Houston real estate agent Kristina Morales told The Balance via email that rates can speak to how motivated buyers are and how much competition they might expect for their property.

 “Selling in a record low-rate environment is great for sellers because it creates buyer demand,” Morales said.
 “Depending on inventory levels—how many homes are available at any time for sale—this environment may also create buyer competition.”